This article originally appeared on AZmarijuana.com

 Whose messages were coming out of my mouth?
 How had he/she/it hijacked my voice to say that?
 And what in the actual fuck did it mean?

 I talked to my mother every day.
 I couldn’t possibly talk to her more.
 It simply didn’t make sense.
 I wondered if the message were more related to being kind and aware of my own mother, and of mothers in general.
 As a mother now myself, I knew firsthand how thankless and difficult it is to be one.
 Can we even call it a job?
 So much debate around it makes my head spin.
-I started a campaign to protest the Women on the Block conference that was being held on Mother’s Day during NYC’s Blockchain week.
+I started a campaign to protest the Women on the Block conference that was on Mother’s Day during NYC’s Blockchain week.
 It was largely unsuccessful.
 Probably because I had no Twitter followers, and the women who organized the conference dismissed me as a troll.

 To try and compensate for the fact that I was unable to affect the world around me, I spent an exorbitant amount of money on a Mother’s Day gift that year, but the voice in my head would not abate.